totalhack/zillion/README.md

 The following is meant to give a quick overview of some theory and nomenclature used in data warehousing with `Zillion` which will be useful if you are newer to this area.
-You can also skip below for a usage [example](#example-sales-analytics).
+You can also skip below for a usage [example](#example-sales-analytics) or warehouse/datasource creation [quickstart](#warehouse-creation) options.

 In short: `Zillion` writes SQL for you and makes data accessible through a very simple API: